 Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-term paper (approx. 20 to 25 pages) and presentation (approx. 20 minutes), weighted 2:1 Language of assessment: German and/or English
+term paper (approx. 20 to 25 pages) and presentation (approx. 20 minutes) (weighted 2:1) Language of assessment: English